-As Asher Peres [21] points out, this procedure can be carried out in a delayed-choice mode, such that the decision to perform a Bell measurement on the (B, C) pair may take place after any measurements on the (A, D) pair.
-But since particles A and D only become entangled with each other if the (B, C) measurement is actually performed, it seems that "entanglement is produced a posteriori, after the entangled particles have been measured and may no longer exist" [21, p.
-139].
+As Peres (2000) points out, this procedure can be carried out in a delayed-choice mode, such that the decision to perform a Bell measurement on the (B, C) pair may take place after any measurements on the (A, D) pair.
+But since particles A and D only become entangled with each other if the (B, C) measurement is actually performed, it seems that "entanglement is produced a posteriori, after the entangled particles have been measured and may no longer exist" (Peres 2000, 139).
 We have seen in the introduction that Healey takes this to undermine the idea that entanglement is a physical relation.
 To support his view, he offers the following reductio ad absurdum:

 To hold onto that idea in the context of this experiment would require one to maintain not only that which entanglement relation obtains between a pair of photons at some time, but also whether any such relation then obtains between them, depends on what happens to other independent systems later, after the pair has been absorbed into the environment.
-[9, p.
-759]
+(Healey forthcoming, 24)